Carcinoid syndrome and carcinoid tumours

 A carcinoid tumour may be found incidentally – for example, as a surgeon is removing an appendix.
 In this case, the tumour will often be caught early and removed along with the appendix, causing no further problems.

-Otherwise, people usually see their GP after they have developed symptoms, and a carcinoid tumour may be diagnosed after carrying out a series of scans and tests, which may include measuring the amount of serotonin in your urine and having an endoscopy.
+Otherwise, people usually speak to their GP after they have developed symptoms.
+A carcinoid tumour may be diagnosed after carrying out a series of scans and tests, which may include measuring the amount of serotonin in your urine and having an endoscopy.

 Treating carcinoid tumours and carcinoid syndrome